kamwithak/phylax-tx-decoder/README.md

 ### Running Tests

-_Reminder to set your environment variables in the `.env` file._ If you want to use a different set of mock endpoints for testing, you can updated the environment variables in the `.env` file directly.
+_Reminder to set your environment variables in the `.env` file._ If you'd like to use a different set of mock endpoints for testing, you may update the `.env` file directly with your mock env variables.

 ```bash
 # Run all tests